npm/npmo-docs/up-and-running/customization.md

-2. next you will be prompted to upload a certificate, or to generate a self-signed certificate (this certificate will be used going forward when accessing the admin console).
+2. next you will be prompted to upload a certificate, or to generate a self-signed certificate (this certificate will be used going forward when accessing the admin console, this will need to be configured separately for the website and registry see [Terminating SSL with NGINX]).
 3. on the next screen you will be prompted for the `billing email` and `license key `, which you were provided with when you started your [npm Enterprise trial](https://www.npmjs.com/enterprise).